 “Forgiveness can do much for one; forgiveness can do very much indeed.”

 Sometimes it’s hard to let go of legitimate hurt.
-You have been let down, wounded deeply by a close family member or friend, and you find yourself reeling from the betrayal.
+You have been let down, wounded deeply by someone close, family or friend, and you find yourself reeling from the betrayal.

 We may be annoyed by a stranger or an acquaintance speaking against us or acting in a way that hurts, but the ones close to us know our hearts and we have allowed them a place of intimate confidence so the pain is particularly piercing.